OpenVidu/openvidu.io/docs/docs/tutorials/application-client/ionic.md

 ### Configuring URLs

-For local development launching the app in a web browser, leave `APPLICATION_SERVER_URL` and `LIVEKIT_URL` variables empty.
+When [running OpenVidu locally](#run-openvidu-locally) and launching the app in a web browser, leave `APPLICATION_SERVER_URL` and `LIVEKIT_URL` variables empty.
 The function `configureUrls()` will automatically configure them with default values.
-However, for production or when launching the app in a mobile device, you should configure these variables with the correct URLs depending on your deployment.
+However, for other deployment type or when launching the app in a mobile device, you should configure these variables with the correct URLs depending on your deployment.

-In case you are [running OpenVidu locally](#run-openvidu-locally), you can set the `applicationServerUrl` to [`https://xxx-yyy-zzz-www.openvidu-local.dev:6443`](https://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"} and the `livekitUrl` to [`wss://xxx-yyy-zzz-www.openvidu-local.dev:7443`](wss://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"}, where `xxx-yyy-zzz-www` part of the domain is the LAN private IP address of the machine running OpenVidu, with dashes (-) instead of dots (.).
+In case you are [running OpenVidu locally](#run-openvidu-locally) and launching the app in a mobile device, you can set the `applicationServerUrl` to [`https://xxx-yyy-zzz-www.openvidu-local.dev:6443`](https://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"} and the `livekitUrl` to [`wss://xxx-yyy-zzz-www.openvidu-local.dev:7443`](wss://xxx-yyy-zzz-www.openvidu-local.dev:5443){target="\_blank"}, where `xxx-yyy-zzz-www` part of the domain is the LAN private IP address of the machine running OpenVidu, with dashes (-) instead of dots (.).

 If you leave them empty and app is launched in a mobile device, the user will be prompted to enter the URLs when the application starts: